SGLang Quick Start Guide

 Quick Troubleshooting

-• Verify environment variables are set
+• Verify the environment variables are set.

-• Ensure sufficient memory for the model
+• Make sure there is sufficient memory for the model.

-Out of Memory errors:
+Out of Memory errors

-Slow performance:
+Slow performance

-• Enable warmup in production (remove --disable-warmup)
+• Enable warmup in production (remove --disable-warmup).

 • Tune --mem-fraction-static